Roy Yang Law

 Determining the Average Weekly Wage (AWW)

-2. Project Annual Earnings: Multiply the daily wage by 260 (assuming full-time work of 5 days per week, 52 weeks a year).
+• Project Annual Earnings: Multiply your daily wage by 260 (assume a full-time schedule of 5 days per week for 52 weeks).
+For example: $208 × 260 = $54,080 (projected annual earnings)

 This gives you your Average Weekly Wage (AWW).